What if I (or my employees) don’t want to be automatically enrolled in the plan?

-The “planner” is a simple series of questions where you or your financial professional will fill in a few details about your business and make selections to create a Simply Retirement by Principal® plan proposal.
-Anyone can use the planner to see what a plan might look like for a business—just choose your role (business owner, financial professional or “just looking”) and answer the questions.
-The plan proposal you create can be saved, shared, and edited up to 30 days after it was created.
-Keep in mind that financial professionals and business owners can create a plan design, but only a business owner can complete the purchase.
+The “planner” is a simple series of questions where you, your financial professional and/or your TPA will fill in a few details about your business and make selections to create a Simply Retirement by Principal® plan proposal.
+Anyone can use the planner to see what a plan might look like for a business—just choose your role (business owner, financial professional, TPA or “just looking”) and answer the questions.
+The plan proposal you create can be saved, shared, and edited up to 60 days after it was created.
+Keep in mind that financial professionals, TPAs, and business owners can create a plan design, but only a business owner can complete the purchase.

 How long does it take to answer the questions and create a plan/proposal?

 On average, 15 to 20 minutes is a reasonable estimate, but your experience may vary.
-There are about 15 questions to answer (a few more if you are a financial professional).
+There are about 15 questions to answer (a few more if you are a financial professional or TPA).
 You may need to take some time to look up information, consult another person on your team, or think about some of your selections in the process.

-If you aren’t engaged with a financial professional, but are interested in working with one, please contact the Retirement Sales Support Team at [email protected] for assistance.
+If you aren’t engaged with a financial professional or TPA, but are interested in working with one, please contact the Retirement Sales Support Team at [email protected] for assistance.

 Is there someone I can contact if I have questions?